The Difference between Operating Cash Flow and Free Cash Flow

 Operating Cash Flow

-Operating cash flow or OCF is the cash a company generates from normal business activities within a certain period.
+Operating cash flow, or OCF, is the cash a company generates from normal business activities within a certain period.
 This measurement shows how much money is generated from business operations without considering factors such as interest or investments.

 If your company requires a small business loan, many lenders will look at your OCF to ensure you bring in enough money to pay your bills and ascertain your ability to repay the loan.